 The -2 STD (2.5390) below the 21-day moving average (2.7510) should act as a near-term stopping point.
 The falling 21-day moving average remains below the 200-day (2.9848), which should keep the pressure on.

 Seasonal Snapshot: (cash) The 5&15yr patterns are moving higher until 18June.
 The 30yr pattern's weakness decouples from the shorter-term patterns and continues lower until mid July.

 Futures Last Trade: July: 27June; Aug: 27July; Sep: 29Aug; Oct: 26Sep; Nov: 29Oct; Dec: 28Nov

 Fundamentally, production cuts are starting to bite.
 Additionally, because of low NatGas prices, we have seen numerous stories lately indicating businesses are switching to NatGas and away from coal and petroleum.
-These structural changes will change the supply and demand relationship and we can't count on next winter being as mild as this last one.
+These structural changes will change the supply and demand relationship and we can't count on next Winter being as mild as this last one.
 If we see a very hot summer, it is interesting to note that the marginal supply of electricity will likely come from gas turbines.
-This will add to demand.
+This adds to the demand issue.

 Seasonal Snapshot: All three patterns chop lower, then higher before starting a period of protracted weakness from 16June-22July.

 Futures Last Trade: SP & NASDAQ: June 14June; Se;p: 20Sep; Dow: June: 15June; Sep: 21Sep

 Options Last Trade: SP & NASDAQ: June 14June; July: 20July; Aug: 17Aug; Sep: 20Sep; Dow: June: 15June; July: 20July; Aug: 17Aug; Sep: 21Sep